phenogit/phenogit.github.io/kit-korner-notes.markdown

                 4S: To play
                 4N: RKC for spades
                 5C: To play
+        2H: Natural force, natural bidding follows.
+A follow up 3H by you would be forcing 2S
+                3H
+                    4D: Cue bid if he thinks he has good cards for slam 4H
+                        4S: RKC for hearts
+                        4N: Control ask for spades
+                        5C: Control ask for clubs
+                        5D: Control ask for diamonds
+                        5H: General slam try, usually a hand rich in controls but poor in tricks
         2S: Natural force, 5+ spades, may stop in 2N, 3C or 3S
         2N: Forces 3C, either
             1) Planning to pass 3C